Cleft Lip & Cleft Palate

 How are cleft lip and cleft palate diagnosed?

 Prenatal ultrasound can diagnose most clefts of the lip because clefts cause physical changes in the fetus's face.
-Isolated cleft palate (no cleft lip present) is detected in only 7% of babies with the condition during the prenatal ultrasound because it's difficult to see.
+Isolated cleft palate (no cleft lip present) is detected in only 7% of fetuses with the condition during the prenatal ultrasound because it's difficult to see.

 In some cases, your provider may recommend amniocentesis to check for other genetic conditions.
 Amniocentesis is a procedure to remove amniotic fluid from the amniotic sac.
 It helps diagnose other congenital disorders.